He Knows You're Alone: Direction

-The film was shot on 35mm over a period of eighteen days in December 1979, with the film's climax being shot at the historic Seaview Hospital in Staten Island.
 According to director Mastroianni, the entire production from script to final edit took only six months to complete.
-The shoot was fast-paced and demanding on both the cast and crew, who had to relocate between various locations on a daily basis in order to shoot the entire script.
-Filming was completed days before Christmas 1979.
+The shoot was fast-paced for and demanding on both the cast and crew, who had to relocate between various locations on a daily basis to shoot the entire script.
+O'Heaney recalled that the majority of the film was shot in single takes.